lossgainRSL: a program for prediction of gene losses and gains between several groups of species

 file consists of five sections; each one starts with a line containing the section name in brackets.

-Lines beginning with semicolon (;
+Lines beginning with semicolon (;) or double slash (//) characters are

 ignored as well as a part of any line starting with double slash.
 Within a line, fields are